flockcover/intern-tech-screen-instructions/README.md

 ```
 should return `2(3) + 8(7 + 4) + 3 = 97`

-If the levels of nesting or the lengths of the strings do not much, return `-1` so:
+If the levels of nesting or the lengths of the strings do not match, return `-1` so:
 `yourFunction(["I", ["love"], [["awesome"]], "drones], ["I, ["hate"], [[["magenta"]]], "drains")` should return `-1`

 If the lengths of any fragment differ, return `-1` so: